 Graz Example

 The exhibition 360Graz in the Graz Museum is an excellent example on how to incorporate different social communities into the museum.
 The exhibition is built around four major themes, two of them being Gender Roles and Diversity.
 The exhibition follows the development of the city of Graz from the Middle Ages up to the year 2003.
 The history of the city is presented by artefacts related to the before mentioned four themes.
 Since two of these topics focus on women and different ethnic groups it is an unusual way of presenting history.
 Normally historical events are presented through the dominant group of white males.
 This exhibition showcases how various ethnic groups affected the development of Graz, how they influenced the townscape and how the city gained its diversity.
-The part about diversity also deals with the different religions (Christians, Muslims and Jews) and how they fought and struggled to co-exist in this city.
+The part about diversity also deals with different religions (Christians, Muslims and Jews) and how they fought and struggled to co-exist in this city.
 In more recent history the exhibition deals with social issues related to diversity.
 The exhibition shows the subject of migration and how it affects the city but also the migrating people from different ethnic groups and different social backgrounds.
 Problems such as poverty and begging are represented within the diversity topic of the exhibition.
 The Gender Roles theme also acknowledges the topic of homosexuality, which is also a topic that mostly gets overlooked when representing history.

 Additional to the exhibition itself, the museum offers special guided tours focusing on the themes of the exhibition.
 For example, there is a tour regarding the history of migration and another one about gender history.

-Therefore, the 360Graz exhibition is a prime example on how to integrate different social communities into the museum and showing how they also played part in shaping history.
+Therefore, the 360Graz exhibition is a best-practice example on how to integrate different social communities into the museum and showing how they also played part in shaping history.

 What is interpretation in public space from the point of our topic?